The Real Estate Law Review: United Kingdom - England & Wales

 Registration at the Land Registry provides a state guarantee of title.
 Compensation is payable if loss is suffered because of a mistake on the register.
 Therefore, there is no separate US-style title insurance regime.
 The registered title has a unique title number and identifies the extent of the land on a plan.
 The register also provides details of the property, including any rights that benefit it, and identifies the owner and any rights or matters adversely affecting the property, including financial charges.
 It also includes the purchase price at which the owner acquired the property and the purchase date, if done so through an asset as opposed to a share purchase.
 If the property is leasehold, brief details of the lease are included.
 Various short leases and rights of occupation are not, however, required to be registered in their own right.
 These and some other non-registrable interests will bind a purchaser, and should be uncovered by the purchaser's due diligence process.
 Accordingly, the information on the register cannot be treated as being comprehensive.
 Documents and other information held by the Land Registry are widely available to the public, although it may be possible to protect certain commercially confidential provisions for a limited period.

 The government is proposing to introduce a register of the beneficial owners of overseas companies acquiring real estate in the UK.
 Draft legislation has been published and the new register is expected to become operational in 2021.
+There are also ongoing plans to introduce a system of electronic conveyancing to facilitate the online buying and selling of property.
+These plans seem likely to be accelerated by the Land Registry as a result of the increasing significance of e-commerce.

 iii Choice of law